-Cinematographer Rob Draper chose to shoot Singlemalt.tv, an Internet channel exploring the world of single malt whisky in high definition.
+Cinematographer Rob Draper chose to shoot Singlemalt.tv, an Internet channel exploring the world of single malt whiskies in high definition.
 If the number of viewers is anything to go by, his choice has made an impact.
-Draper, who has been a cinematographer for 30 years, said he never considered shooting in anything but HD.

 The channel, which launched last September, has logged half a million viewers in 107 countries who watch the channel for an average of 69 minutes at a time.

 Draper uses as many as five production crews working for Draper's Visionmill production company to carry out a heavy production schedule in locations around the globe to capture Scotch whisky festivals and events, as well as interviews with distillery owners.